 One business owner said: "I think of delegating as a management challenge.
 If I can instruct someone to do a task the way I want, then I've done my job as a supervisor.
 That entails holding their hand at the beginning then gradually leaving them on their own.
 When I have rendered myself obsolete, then I've done my job."

 There is a delicate balancing act that occurs when delegation comes into play.
-And this is especially true when delegating work to new hires.
+And this is especially true when delegating work to new hires, or when managing remote employees.
 You often have to spend as much time mentoring the other person as you do to actually complete the task.
 But there's no shortcut.
 In order for the other person to do as good a job, you have to properly hand off not just the goals of the work, but also the nitty gritty of your personal process.
 This is where an ancient proverb comes into play: give a man a fish, you feed him for a day; teach a man to fish, you feed him for life.

 How Can You Delegate Successfully?